Social Democratic Party (UK, 1988–1990): Post-merger SDP

 The post-merger 'continuing' SDP had two major advantages over the Social and Liberal Democrats (later known as the Liberal Democrats).
 Firstly, it enjoyed the financial support of David Sainsbury, owner of the Sainsbury chain of supermarkets.
 Secondly, its members regarded David Owen as a charismatic leader who looked and acted the part of a potential Prime Minister.
 The party also held the allegiance of seventeen members of the House of Lords, led by Baroness Stedman.
 But despite an energetic tour of the nation's university campuses by Owen, the party remained very short of active members.
 A party conference at Paisley Town Hall in 1989 was held behind closed doors without the usual television coverage to conceal the rows of empty seats.
 A shortage of members left the party exposed to electoral embarrassment if it stood candidates in areas where there was a lack of activists to bring out the vote.
 Owen later admitted that the party's initial estimate of 25,500 "committed" members had proved to be inaccurate, and that had he been aware of the actual figure of 11,000 from the start he would not have formed the new party.

 In addition to its political activity, the 'continuing' SDP also played host to many of the individuals who in 1989 established the Social Market Foundation (SMF), an influential centrist think tank later described by one commentator as "the intellectual legacy of the Owenite rump of the SDP".
 The SMF was formed primarily as a vehicle for Owen's 'social market' economic ideas, and Owen himself became one of the Foundation's trustees upon its launch.
 The SMF's first executive director, Lord Kilmarnock, was one of the post-merger SDP peers, while its chairman from 1991 was Robert Skidelsky, Professor of Political Economy at Warwick University, who was responsible for much of the 'continuing' SDP's economic policy, having written a green paper on the social market economy for the party's first conference in September 1988.
-Two other directors of the SMF, Rick Nye and Daniel Finkelstein, had both formerly been employed as Owen's political advisers, as had Andrew Cooper, who was the Foundation's Head of Research in the mid-1990s.
+Two other directors of the SMF, Rick Nye and Daniel Finkelstein, had both been employed as Owen's political advisers, as had Andrew Cooper, who was the Foundation's Head of Research in the mid-1990s.
 When the SMF became more closely associated with the Major Government following the 'continuing' SDP's demise in 1990, Skidelsky, Finkelstein, Cooper and Nye all joined the Conservative Party.